 This is a relatively easy recipe that you can cook to get you started with grilling.
 However, there are some common mistakes that most people make when cooking this recipe.

-Whether it is from the preparation or when grilling it, you can easily ruin this food.
+Whether it is from the preparation, cooking in the oven, griddle, or when grilling it, you can easily ruin this food.
 So be careful from the process all the way to the serving process to get the best out of the meat.

 Shish Kabob is originally a Turkish dish but people from all over the world have fallen in love with this delicious and easy food that there are now many variations of it.